 TUMIPAX RELAUNCH

-Tumi Outerwear, based in New York, is relaunching this W 2021.
-This sophisticated outerwear for men and women consists of thoughtful details, high-tech materials and easy packability making styles ideal for travel, commuting and everyday outings.
-It has completely revamped the outerwear collection embracing the sustainably minded consumer by utilizing recycled down from RENU and RPET recycled polyester.
-RENU is an initiative addressing issues of excessive waste in clothing and textile industry and provides solution to realize a circular economy.
+Tumi Outerwear, based in New York, is relaunching the TUMIPAX this A/W 20-21.
+This sophisticated outerwear for men and women consists of thoughtful details, high-tech materials and easy packability, making styles ideal for travel, commuting and everyday outings.
+It has now completely revamped the outerwear collection, embracing the sustainably minded consumer by utilizing recycled down from RENU and RPET recycled polyester.
+RENU is an initiative addressing issues of excessive waste in clothing and the textile industry and provides solutions to realize a circular economy.

 tumi.com